autonomoussystemsengineering/amiro_bridges/README.md

 # ROS Environment for AMiRo
-This catkin_ws is a ros environment which contains packages that handle the conversion from the outgoing rsb data (like odometry or laserscaner) from the AMiRo to ros and otherwise to control the AMiRo.
+This repository contains packages that handle the conversion from the outgoing rsb data (like odometry or laserscaner) from the AMiRo to ros and otherwise to control the AMiRo.

 ## How To
 Make sure that you sourced the setup.bash like 'source devel/setup.bash'.
 Otherwise ros doesn't know the environment.
 There are several parameter you have to adapt to your scenario in the 'start.launch'.

-#####Parameter start.launch
+### Parameter start.launch
 |         Name         | Default |                                                         Description                                                          |
 | -------------------- | ------- | ---------------------------------------------------------------------------------------------------------------------------- |
 | rostimenow           | false   | If this is set to true ros::time::now will be used as timestmap otherwise the timestmap will be converted from the rsb data. |